bitovi/academy/src/ngrx/7-create-api-effects/create-api-effects.md

 ## P1: What You Need to Know

-[NgRx Effects](https://ngrx.io/guide/effects) is a side-effect model that utilizes RxJS to react to Actions being dispatched to manage side-effects such as network requests, web socket messages and time-based events.
+[NgRx Effects](https://ngrx.io/guide/effects) are a side-effect model that utilizes RxJS to react to Actions being dispatched to manage side-effects such as network requests, web socket messages and time-based events.
 One thing that Effects are not responsible for is updating state; this is a responsiblity for Reducers ([learn-ngrx/create-reducer]).

-> Note that, for a given Action, Effects will always happen after the state has been updated by the Reducer.
+> Note that for a given Action, Effects will always happen after the state has been updated by the Reducer.

 NgRx provides a couple of helpful functions and the `Actions` class to create Effects:

 1. `createEffect()` [helper function](https://ngrx.io/api/effects/createEffect) to create Effects
 2. `ofType()` [helper function](https://ngrx.io/api/effects/ofType) to filter Actions by `type`
-3. `Actions` [class](https://ngrx.io/api/effects/Actions) that extends the RxJs Observable to listen to every dispatched Action
+3. `Actions` [class](https://ngrx.io/api/effects/Actions) that extends the RxJS Observable to listen to every dispatched Action

 @sourceref ./contact.effects-initial-setup.ts
 @highlight 2, 3, 7, 8, 9, 14